 Deletion (this is another way of talking about optimization)

 Many licenses require that modifications are documented (which is good software engineering practice to document in comments anyway!).
-Some licenses have additional obligations such as the MPL where a modified code source needs to be made available.
+Some licenses have additional obligations, such as the MPL, where a modified code source needs to be made available.

 Development Tools